MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshots.md

 <!-- from https://github.com/sethbrenith/sethbrenith.github.io/blob/main/heap-snapshot-names.md -->

-The **Summary** view includes the following special category names, which aren't based on constructors.
+The **Summary** view in the **Memory** tool includes the following special category names, which aren't based on constructors.
 Most of these category names are displayed in parentheses.

 | Category name | Description |
 |:--- |:--- |